 • Goal 2.
-In 2011/2012, biology majors took 216 upper division classes that meet the criteria for goal #2, with 94% of students earning a C- or above.
-The responsibility of keeping track of successful progress for each student needs to be completed by faculty advisors, an we are making some progress along these lines.
+In 2012/2013, biology majors took 180 upper division classes that meet the criteria for goal #2, with 96% of students earning a C- or above.
+The responsibility of keeping track of successful progress for each student needs to be completed by faculty advisors, and we are making some progress along these lines.
 GREEN light.

 Scores for Millikin students on the ETS biology field tests are very close to national averages (for students completing programs that choose to use the test), demonstrating that our program is effective at preparing students in biology.
-GREEN light.
+We have results slightly below the national averages in 3 of the 4 subsets of the discipline on the ETS test.
+Our students also perform below standards in plant organismal biology, an area not required in our program.
+Yellow to green light.

 • Goal 3.
 Results assessing the critical skills of our students using scientific papers show that our seniors have developed the skills we feel are necessary for them to succeed in their future careers.
-The average score for evaluating the seniors' paper format, design and conclusions was 13.7 out of 15.
+The average score for evaluating the seniors' paper format, design and conclusions was 14.18 out of 15.
 This exceeds the minimum cutoff value of 12, which indicates we are providing satisfactory instruction for students to succeed in this area.
-We were able to compare ten sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 36% in their rubric scores.
-GREEN light.
+We were able to compare seventeen sets of papers from students as freshmen and seniors, and